Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/sponsoredTransactions/sponsoredTransactionsFrontendAndBackend.rst

    :alt: Transfer gif
    :align: center

-The gif shows an example of input parameters that can be used to successfully execute a sponsored ``transfer`` transaction.
+The GIF shows an example of input parameters that can be used to successfully execute a sponsored ``transfer`` transaction.
 The transaction should be successfully submitted by the backend to the blockchain which can be checked on the blockchain explorer by clicking the transaction hash displayed at the frontend.
 You can also check that your ``to`` account is now the owner of the ``token_id``.